Sell Your Business At Maximum Purchase Price

 - A professional business broker will compute the owner benefit of the business, but only can do so if the seller has organized financials.

-Make Owner Absentee to Improve Chances of Selling Your Business in 2022
+Owner-Absentee Improves Chances of Selling Your Business

 It may surprise some business sellers to learn that the more absentee their role in the business, the higher valuation the business will receive.
 This is simply because business buyers assign higher valuations to businesses that are less dependent on the role of the owner.
 Business buyers do not want to be faced with the possibility that their employees will quit or that their customers will go elsewhere if the previous owner (or seller) is no longer there.
 Many buyers will not feel comfortable or competent in replacing the seller by themselves, and will be forced to pay higher costs from replacing the seller’s role in the business with one or more employees.